hivepoint/navu-docs/sidebar-embedding.md

 window.$navu.sidebarOpen = true;
 ```

+**sidebarOpen**: Set this property to `true` or `false` to Open/Close the default sidebar.
+If you are controlling the sidebar visibility yourself (See use cases below),
+you should still this property to let the sidebar know if it's visible or hidden.
+This allows sidebar to effectively lazy load the messages.

+**sidebarContainer**: When you are creating a custom panel on your website to display the sidebar, you can use this to change or set that container panel.
+The value can either be a CSS selector to the element, or a reference to the element itself.

+## Events

 Following events are emitted by the sidebar to support integartion.
 More on these later.

 **sidebar-request-open**: This event is fired when the user click on the FAB to request the sidebar to open.